 Every year, the school council run the ‘Children in Need’ day at school; this is always hugely successful.
-The pupils are already putting on their thinking hats in preparation for this year’s event on Friday 18th November.

 We wish our pupils all the very best in their roles and look forward to receiving their input as the year progresses.

 |If your child has a suggestion or comment about school life, please encourage them to raise it with their School Council member.|